Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Introduction

-To realize this formulation, we adopt the input-convex neural network (ICNN)~\cite{amos2017icnn}, which guarantees convexity of the output with respect to the input by construction.
-However, convexity alone does not capture the natural symmetry of many physical systems: in elastic deformation, for instance, displacements of opposite direction often correspond to states of equivalent energy.
-A purely convex mapping cannot represent this behavior, as convex functions are inherently one-sided.
-To address this limitation, we extend the ICNN with an additional symmetry constraint that enforces antisymmetric response in the displacement field.
-This design embeds the intrinsic symmetry of physical systems directly into the nonlinear mapping, yielding a representation that is both structured and expressive.
+In nonlinear model reduction, the mapping from reduced coordinates to full-space displacements remains highly expressive.
+The key question is therefore what structure should this mapping possess to generalize beyond the training set.
+Our goal is robustness to unseen load magnitudes and directions.
+To promote reliable extrapolation in magnitude, we seek a latent-to-displacement map whose response grows coherently rather than oscillating, motivating the introduction of convexity as a structural prior.
+Unlike loss-based regularizers that act only on sampled data, convexity constrains the mapping globally, including unsampled regions of the latent space that are inevitably visited during extrapolation.

+However, convexity alone is insufficient for many approximately symmetric mechanical systems.
+In a wide range of elastic settings, loads applied in opposite directions tend to induce approximately opposite displacements.
+A purely convex mapping cannot automatically express such behavior, which can limit extrapolation when forces change sign.
+We therefore introduce an odd-symmetric difference-of-convex (DC) formulation, inspired by classical DC theory \cite{Hartman1959DC}, which enables antisymmetric responses while retaining the stabilizing role of convexity.
+This structure targets generalization in both magnitude (through convexity) and direction (through approximate odd symmetry).

+To realize this DC construction in practice, we implement each convex component with an input-convex neural network (ICNN) \cite{amos2017icnn}, ensuring convexity with respect to the latent coordinates by design.
+We then induce odd symmetry by evaluating the network at a latent code and at its sign-reversed counterpart and combining the results in an antisymmetric manner.
+This strategy preserves the convex structure of the trainable network while producing a decoder that responds with opposite displacements to opposite latent directions.

-We evaluate our method by examining its generalization beyond the training distribution.
-Specifically, we test under external forces that differ substantially from those seen during training, including forces of larger magnitude and opposite direction.
-Across these challenging settings, our nonlinear mapping demonstrates markedly improved generalization, producing qualitatively more realistic deformations and quantitatively faster convergence.
+We evaluate our method by focusing on generalization beyond the training distribution.
+Specifically, we test under external forces that differ substantially from those seen during training, including larger magnitudes and reversed load directions across more than fifty deformation scenarios.
+In these challenging settings, our approach demonstrates stronger generalization than unconstrained nonlinear reductions, producing qualitatively more realistic deformations and quantitatively improved accuracy while maintaining compact latent spaces and real-time performance.